wizzyfizzy/Budgetie/ios/Modules/Shared/AppNavigation/README.md

 ---

-## Creating a New Module with Navigation
+## 📘 Quick Guide: Adding a New Module to AppNavigation

 ### 1. Define NavigationData